mainmatter/mainmatter.com/src/posts/2023-11-06-embroider-initiative-progress.md

 ## Progress for Embroider Initiative backers

-The Embroider Initiative can only work with backing from companies that see the vision etc.

 For the Embroider Initiative to be successful, it needs backing from companies that would benefit from a modern and thriving Ember ecosystem.
 But the benefits of sponsoring the project go beyond the end goal.

 While all sponsorship tiers (starting at 3k€) include a backer's logo in Mainmatter communication around the Initiative, companies committing 18k€ to the project get access to the weekly 1-hour call with the team and get opportunities to discuss their technical needs and challenges related to Embroider.